pudly/schmopera-hugo/content/articles/dead-man-walking.md

 <figcaption>Dead Man Walking, Lyric Opera of Chicago, 2019.
 Photo: Ken Howard.</figcaption>
 </figure>

-At the curtain call on opening night, many of the cast members looked to be crying as they took in the roar of the crowd at the Civic Opera House when composer Jake Heggie escorted Sister Helen Prejean onto the stage.
+At the curtain call on opening night, many of the cast members looked to be crying as they took in the roar of the crowd at the Lyric Opera House when composer Jake Heggie escorted Sister Helen Prejean onto the stage.
 The next-level performances by this cast suggest they have a deeply-felt passion for this opera and a strong belief in its import.

 And I share their enthusiasm!
 Go see _Dead Man Walking_ at Lyric Opera of Chicago.
 Whether you are a hardcore opera fan or are totally new to the genre, this show is a testament to the power of operatic storytelling.